-Manufacturing PMI in the United Arab Emirates averaged 55.17 points from 2011 until 2020, reaching an all time high of 61.20 points in October of 2014 and a record low of 49.10 points in February of 2020.
+Manufacturing PMI in the United Arab Emirates averaged 54.52 points from 2011 until 2023, reaching an all time high of 61.20 points in October of 2014 and a record low of 44.10 points in April of 2020.
 This page provides the latest reported value for - United Arab Emirates Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Arab Emirates Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on March of 2020. source: Markit Economics
+United Arab Emirates Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Manufacturing PMI in the United Arab Emirates is expected to be 48.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in the United Arab Emirates to stand at 49.00 in 12 months time.
-In the long-term, the United Arab Emirates Non-Oil Private Sector PMI is projected to trend around 54.00 points in 2021 and 56.00 points in 2022, according to our econometric models.
+Manufacturing PMI in the United Arab Emirates is expected to be 53.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.